 adding a new activity like yoga, Pilates, or Latin dancing to your

-routine, and then sign up for classes at a local Y or gym.
-Or try interval
+routine, and/or sign up for exercise classes at a local Y or gym.
+You should also try interval

 walking outdoors in your neighborhood.
 You’ll find a complete interval walking

-program (as well as core-strengthening exercises) in The South Beach Diet Supercharged.
+program (as well as core-strengthening exercises) in Dr. Arthur Agatston's book The South Beach Diet Supercharged.